wtsung/yolov5-tensorrt/README.md

 ### Project Introduction
-Deploy the yolov5x model using TensorRT.
+This project focuses on optimizing the inference performance of the YOLOv5x model using TensorRT.

 #### Directory
 - images: Contains test image and model output results.